About Hot Flashes

 - A woman (born female) between the ages of 40-65 years old

-- Seeking treatment or relief for hot flashes associated with menopause
+- Seeking relief for hot flashes associated with menopause

 - Not taking any hormone therapy or any treatment for menopausal symptoms